SimonCropp/Argon/docs/Linq/ParseJsonArray.md

 # Parse JSON using JArray.Parse

-This sample parses a JSON array using `Argon.Linq.JArray.Parse(System.String)`.
+This sample parses a JSON array using `Argon.JArray.Parse(System.String)`.

 <!-- snippet: ParseJsonArray -->
 <a id='snippet-parsejsonarray'></a>